logux/core/README.md

 })
 ```

 You can pass action metadata as second argument.
-Metadata is a open structure.
+Metadata is an open structure.
 You can set any values there, just use project name prefix:

 ```js